TimothyYW/Battleship_project/README.md

 The player will be able to see their ships placement after input valid coodinates.

-They will be market with their initial:
+They will be market with their initial and color:

-- Battleship = B
+- Battleship = B Red

-- Frigate = F
+- Frigate = F Cyan

-- Cruiser = C
+- Cruiser = C Green

-- Aircraft carrier = A
+- Aircraft carrier = A Blue

-- Submarine = S
+- Submarine = S Yellow

 After input the coordinate for each ships, player will be able to input coordinate to where they would like to fire a shot.